 for the Dumpling:

-2 1/2 cups sweet rice (glutinous rice or sticky rice) + 1/2 tsp salt
+2 1/2 cups sticky rice (also called glutinous or sweet rice) + 1/2 tsp salt

 1-8 oz package frozen chopped spinach